Thunder Fox: Legacy

 Thunder Fox was included as part of the Taito Legends compilation set for the Xbox and PlayStation 2 in 2005.
 It was later included on the Japanese-only Taito Memories II Gekan for the PlayStation 2 in 2007.
-It was also re-released by Hamster Corporation for the Nintendo Switch and PlayStation 4 as part of the Arcade Archives series on January 30, 2025.
+Hamster Corporation re-released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 on January 30, 2025.